 5. Serving Nations

-The Serving Nations (NGO) are a premier organization working entirely to benefit the people of our Country.
+The Serving Nations (NGO) is a premier organization working entirely to benefit the people of our Country.
 It is purely a Non-Governmental, Non-Political, Organization Non-Profitable registered organization.
 The Organization has to develop hopeless children in Education and Environmental plate form.
 The Organization is running under the safe hands of reputed and distinguishable persons of the State, who made every possible attempt to do away with the cruel practices of the time.
-The Organization’s activities are carried out by the desired youth- dedicated, selfless but self-sustained, and aspire for the betterment of the Society.
+The Organization’s activities are carried out by the desired youth- dedicated, selfless but self-sustained, and aspire for the betterment of society.

 Name | Serving Nations |